pnp/pnpjs/packages/common/docs/libconfig.md

 ## Using RuntimeConfig within your Application

 If you have a set of properties you will access very frequently it may be desirable to implement your own configuration object and expose those values as properties.
-To do so you will need to create an interface for your configration (optional) and a wrapper class for RuntimeConfig to expose your properties
+To do so you will need to create an interface for your configuration (optional) and a wrapper class for RuntimeConfig to expose your properties

 ```TypeScript
 import { LibraryConfiguration, RuntimeConfig } from "@pnp/common";